Ficool

 "No," Luken muttered.
 "That is not it."

 Nyra did not answer.
-Her jaw was clenched and Tar stayed perfectly still, as if whatever that moment was, it had spoken louder to him than to any of them.
+Her jaw was clenched.
+Tar stayed perfectly still, as if whatever that moment had been, it had spoken louder to him than to any of them.

 Elira watched the Minotaur's face, trying to read what he understood that the rest of them did not.
-But the creature gave nothing away.
+But Tar gave nothing away.
 He simply sat there, massive and motionless, staring at the empty tree line where Thal had disappeared.

 More Chapters